 *Names changed due to the sensitive nature of the subjects.

-The service operates every second and fourth Tuesday of the month from 6pm until 8pm from the LGBT Foundation in Manchester’s gay village.
-No appointment is necessary.
-For more info, please contact us on 0845 3 30 30 30 from 10am-10pm every day.
+The service operates every second and fourth Tuesday of the month with appointment systems which must be pre-booked from 6pm to 7pm and with a drop in from 7pm until 8pm where no appointment is necessary at the LGBT Foundation in Manchester's gay village.
+For more info or to book a slot, please contact us on 0345 3 30 30 30 from 10am-10pm every day.